ncclabsustech/Chinese_reading_task_eeg_processing/README.md

 ### Code Usage

-In the code `preprocessing.py`, you can change the given parameters to pre-process the data with your own setting.
+In the code `preprocessing.py`, you can change the given parameters to pre-process the data with your own setting and **save the raw data and the pre-processed data in BIDS format**.

 This code will first cut the eeg data.
 A short time will be remained before the start of the valid EEG segment.
 You can assign the time using the parameter `remaining_time_at_beginning`.
 After cutting, the code will run the main pre-processing pipeline.
+In the whole pre-processing procedure, there GUI stages will appear.
+The first one shows all the ICA component sources.
+You can exclude ones you want to drop by clicking the components.
+The second one shows the band pass filtered data.
+In this stage, you can select bad channels by clicking the channel as in the first stage.
+You can also mask possible bad segments of the data by annotating them with label 'bad'.
+The last stage will show the data after re-reference, which is the last step of the pre-processing.
+In this stage, you can inspect whether the pre-processed data meets your need.

 The detailed information about the parameters are shown below: